zurb/F5-accessibility-audit/readme.md

 # Accessibility Audit
-The following is guidelines and tips to consider with the pending upheaval of Foundation to be more accessible out-of-the-box.
+The following is guidelines and tips to consider with the upcoming changes to make Foundation to be more accessible out-of-the-box.

+More technical recommendations and examples will be in separate documents; if they can be conveniently in digital form, they should be within this repo.

 **Note this audit is currently in Alpha.
 This does not in anyway reflect the final plan towards accessibility for Foundation, and isn't edited yet for